 Copyright friendly or openly licensed materials are those in which the creators retain their copyright but have allowed people to copy, use and share their work under certain conditions.
 For example, open educational resources are typically available under a Creative Commons licence that permits their reuse and adaptation (refer to The Learning Portal’s OER Module for more information).

 In the landmark Alberta v.
 Access Copyright (2012) case, the Supreme Court of Canada ruled that under fair dealing, faculty may provide copies of excerpts of copyrighted works to facilitate the private study of their students.
 CICan’s Fair Dealing Guidelines have also provided guidelines to assist faculty in their teaching and facilitation of student learning.
-Generally speaking, faculty may share a copy obtained through digital lending or ILL with students in a course provided that access is limited to those students (a copy uploaded to a LMS with student-restricted access is acceptable).
-However, refer to your college’s fair dealing policy or Access Copyright licence for guidance.
+However, refer to your college’s fair dealing policy or Access Copyright licence for the most relevant guidance.

 This type of request is outside the scope of our guidelines for digitization.
 However, section 32 of the Copyright Act addresses some conditions under which it is permissible to create an alternate format.
 Additionally, institutions may undertake a detailed fair dealing analysis to determine whether the request is fair dealing.